FlustixStudios/FlustixRes/README.md

 # FlustixRes

-An wip Vanilla Styled texturepack
+An wip Vanilla Styled Texturepack for Bedrock and Java Edition